equivalent/equivalent.github.io/_posts/til/2019-05-30-how-to-lunch-rails-console-in-specific-docker-container.md

 ## docker exec

-Let say you are already running docker containers (e.g. via `docker-compose up`) now you don't want to `docker run` new container to lunch a  Rails console (as that will eat up more memory) but you rather want to execute rails commands on existing docker container.
+Let say you are already running docker containers (e.g. via `docker-compose up` or plain `docker run name_of_my_image`)

+You are able to lunch a new Rails console on existing docker container

+> this will eat up less memmory than `docker-copose run`

 You can do that with `docker exec -it xxxxxxx bin/rails c` (where the `xxxxx` is container id)